A simple learning agent interacting with an agent-based market model: Introduction

-\citet{hendricks2014reinforcement} used tabular Q-learning to extend the Almgren and Chriss model \cite{almgren2001optimal} to make a more meaningful comparison and were able to reduce Perold's implementation shortfall \cite{perold1988implementation} by 10.3\% when compared with the benchmark model.
-This demonstrated the ability of RL to enhance the Almgren and Chriss model and thus improve on the balance between market impact, order size, and execution timing in the presence of a static data\footnote{Dynamic data-sets change when they are interacted with, static data sets do not.
-Agent-based models provide an approach to model building in financial market models with dynamic data sets.} driven perspective of the market.
-This was achieved by first computing the volume trajectory of the analytical model using linear price impact.
-Then at each time step, the RL model was used to determine the percentage of the Almgren and Chiss volume to trade.
-The idea is that by using micro-structure data the RL algorithm will be able to spot favourable and unfavourable trading conditions and dynamically adjust the Almgren and Chriss trading trajectory.
-They adapted a trading strategy with respect to the prevailing spread and volume to execute a sequence of optimised market orders. \citet{hendricks2017using} extended this to include a dynamic perspective where market states could be discovered using unsupervised learning as combined within a learning algorithm.
-This approach used clustering for state discovery as coupled to learning and could adapt as the market changed and evolved, and could be applied dynamically to streaming market data.
+Nevmyvaka {\it et al.} \cite{nevmyvaka2006reinforcement} provided one of the first large-scale empirical studies that used RL and static micro-structure data to learn the optimal trading strategy and argued that such an approach could reduce the cost of up to 50\% over an existing submit-and-leave strategy.
+Hendricks and Wilcox \cite{hendricks2014reinforcement} used tabular Q-learning to extend the Almgren and Chriss model \cite{almgren2001optimal} to provide a comparison and were able to reduce Perold's implementation shortfall \cite{perold1988implementation} by 10.3\% when compared with the benchmark model.
+This demonstrated the ability of RL to enhance the Almgren and Chriss model and thus improve the balance between market impact, order size, and execution timing in the presence of a static data-driven perspective of the market.
+Hendricks \cite{hendricks2017using} extended this to include a dynamic perspective where market states could be discovered using unsupervised learning as combined within a learning algorithm.

-The RL agent implemented by \citet{hendricks2014reinforcement} was very simple.
-The agent only used time, inventory, spread and volume information to learn how to modify the Almgren and Chiss volume trajectory, but they were still able to demonstrate improvements in the profits obtained above that of the AC volume trajectory.
-The simplicity of the agent is important and for this reason, it will be the inspiration for our RL agent.